 In order to investigate the nature and causes of pollution in Lake Michigan, a daily boatload of students have set sail to examine it.

-In order to investigate the nature and causes of pollution in Lake Michigan, a daily boatload of students have set sail to examine it.
+Background: In order to investigate the nature and causes of pollution in Lake Michigan, a daily boatload of students have set sail to examine it.
 The students are part of a University of Michigan and Federal government sea-grant programme.

 Everyday this summer the students cruise around Lake Michigan's Grand Traverse Bay.
 Their tasks include taking its temperature, measuring it's currents, sampling it's water, and the life in the water.
 In addition, they give the Bay a through physical and chemical analysis.